HuginnM/gan-face-editor/README.md

 ![Projection Process](assets/harry_potter_projection.png)

 #### Understanding Projection Limitations
-When projecting a real image into StyleGAN2-ADA’s latent space, the result is not a pixel-perfect match.
+When projecting a real image into StyleGAN2-ADA's latent space, the result is not a pixel-perfect match.
 Instead, the goal is to find a latent vector `w ∈ W+` such that the generated image `G(w)` closely resembles the original in a perceptual sense.

 #### Why Differences Occur

-- **Latent Space Limits**: StyleGAN’s latent space, trained on datasets like FFHQ, can only express faces within its learned distribution.
+- **Latent Space Limits**: StyleGAN's latent space, trained on datasets like FFHQ, can only express faces within its learned distribution.
 Unusual features may not be fully captured.

 - **Optimization Trade-offs**: The projection minimizes a loss combining perceptual similarity (`LPIPS`), pixel difference (`L2`), and regularization toward the average latent (`‖w − w_avg‖²`).
 This balances realism with accuracy.